 By coating their droplet generator in a material with a near-permanent electric charge, the team observed that their generator was able to slowly collect charge from continuously falling droplets and store it until reaching its capacity.
 This allowed the generator to more efficiently convert the droplet's energy.
-From just a single droplet the generator was able to generate enough power to light up 100 small LED light bulbs, and with four droplets it could power nearly 1,500.
+From just a single droplet the generator was able to generate enough power to light up 100 small LED light bulbs, and with four droplets it could power 400.

 While similar water droplet experiments have also demonstrated the ability to transform water into energy in a similar way, the authors write that the instantaneous power created by their coated generator was thousands of times higher than previous approaches that lacked the coating.